-Spark Annual Corporate Governance Statement 2022
+Spark Annual Corporate Governance Statement FY24

-Annual Corporate Governance Statement 2022
+Annual Corporate Governance Statement FY24

 The Board and management of Spark New Zealand Limited (Spark) are committed to maintaining high standards of corporate governance.
-The Board regularly reviews and assesses Spark's governance structures and processes to ensure that they are consistent with international best practice, in both form and substance.
+Spark's governance structures and processes are regularly reviewed and assessed by the Board to ensure that they are consistent with international best practice.